Master of Arts in Performance Studies

 A student submitting a proposed degree plan for a Master of Arts degree should designate on the official degree plan form the program option desired by checking “thesis option” or “non-thesis option."

-A minimum of 30 semester credit hours of approved courses and research is required for the thesis option Master of Arts degree.
-A minimum of 36 semester credit hours of approved courses is required for the non-thesis option Master of Arts degree.
+The thesis option Master of Arts degree requires a minimum of 36 semester credit hours (SCH), including 6 hours of PERF 691.
+A minimum of 36 semester credit hours of approved courses is required for the non-thesis option Master of Arts degree (performance and portfolio and comprehensive examination).

 Some departments may have more restrictive requirements for transfer work.
 If otherwise acceptable, certain courses may be used toward meeting credit-hour requirements for the master’s degree under the following limitations: